Rapptz/discord.py/docs/api.rst

     .. versionadded:: 2.4

-    :param entitlement: The entitlement that was created or deleted.
+    :param entitlement: The entitlement that was created.
     :type entitlement: :class:`Entitlement`

 .. function:: on_entitlement_update(entitlement)

     Called when a user updates their subscription to a SKU.
-This is the case when the user renews or cancels their subscription.
+This is usually called when the user renews or cancels their subscription.

     .. versionadded:: 2.4